jmercouris/networkt/README.rst

 ___________________

 1. Go to the PyInstaller directory, and build the spec:
-2. $ pyinstaller -y --clean --windowed *.spec
+2. $ pyinstaller -y --clean --windowed program.spec

 3. Run: